-The state assembly passed a bill on Monday that would eliminate money bail -- that means no more cash or bonds to get out.
+The state assembly passed a bill on Monday that would eliminate money bail -- that means no more cash or bonds to get out of jail while awaiting trial.
 Low level offenders would be released.
 For serious crimes, judges would use a formula to decide who should be held or released pre-trial.
-We speak with the sponsor of the bill, who says it’s the toughest work he’s ever done; and hear from the ACLU, which is opposed to the bill.
+We speak with the bill’s sponsor, California Senator Bob Hertzberg; and the bill’s opponent, the ACLU.